ssec-jhu/evolver-ui/README.md

 https://github.com/remix-run/remix/discussions/5769#discussioncomment-5281163

 ### e2e tests
 in a production system at scale the entire evolver system, would have a simulated and tested as part of its deployment pipeline as close to production as possible.
 At this stage e2e tests could be run against real hardware.
 This is out of scope for current stage of research. e2e tests are not included in this software.
-That said, the front end integration tests could be run without MSW against a real evolver endpoint to achieve this whenever it becomes feasible and desirable.
+That said, the front end integration tests could be run without MSW against a real evolver endpoint to achieve this whenever it becomes necessary.